deepeshshrestha/react-tic-tac-toe/README.md

 ## React Tic Tac Toe

 > This is a simple react tic tac toe exercise provided by the official ReactJs documentation.
+This also includes solution to the improvement, recommended by the tutorial.

 ## Motivation